Rat-attack/Re-encode-AV1-Powershell/README.md

 ## 10. Recommended Starting Values
 * CRF 30 (balance quality / size; lower is higher quality)
 * Preset 6 (general) / 8 (VR default enforced by comments)
-* Leave `$batchScale` empty and set `$monitor = 2160` for automatic 4K→downscale gating.
+* Leave `$batchScale` empty and set `$monitor = 2160` & `$global:monitorScale = scale='min(3840,iw)':2160` for automatic 4K→downscale gating.

 ## 11. Known Limitations / Future Ideas
 * Source deletion relies solely on relative size; no perceptual quality checks.
-* VR 2D branch marked “uncooked” and could be modularized.
+* VR 2D branch marked “uncooked” and could be modularized along with more testing.
 * No hash comparison to prevent duplicate queue entries across sessions.
+Easily resulting in script seemingly freezing if an file with same name as the output file to be created exists in the same folder.
 * No audio re‑encode options (always copy).
 Could add bitrate control later.
 * No built‑in update mechanism or parameter file; all config is inline.